-- Production costs per ounce are in-line over the previous quarter.
+- Gold ounces sold in Q3 2022 were 28,276 oz vs 25,431 in Q2 2022.
+Average price was \$1,699/oz in Q3 2022 from \$1,872 per oz in Q2 2022 as spot gold price decreased during the period. - Production costs per ounce are in-line over the previous quarter.
 We are seeing unit price increases in explosives, and cyanide as a result of inflationary pressures.
-However, this has been offset by lower-than-expected consumption rates in electricity, diesel, and cyanide. - In Q2-2022, we commenced depletion of the mine and depreciation of the plant and equipment, while none was taken in Q1-2022 when we were still in construction and startup. - The decrease in general and administrative costs over last quarter was driven primarily by annual bonuses and regulatory fees having been paid in Q1-2022, partly offset by minor increases in professional fees and office services in Q2-2022. - In Q2-2022, we commenced expensing interest on borrowed funds, while interest had been capitalized in Q1-2022 when we were still in the construction and startup phase. - During Q2-2022, we recorded a charge of \$13.2 million as a result of early repayment of the project loan.
+However, this has been offset by lower-than-expected consumption rates in electricity, diesel, and cyanide. - The decrease in general and administrative costs over last quarter was driven primarily by (a) lower professional fees related to the refinancing of the Project Loan and initiation of the Credit Facility which occurred in Q2 2022, and (b) lower salary costs in US\$ due to the decrease of the Canadian dollar in Q3 2022 from Q2 2022. - Exploration costs in Q3 2022 totaled \$8.3 million compared to \$2.7 million in Q2 2022.
+This was driving primarily by increased exploration spending at Camino Rojo (regional exploration and sulphide exploration programs), and Cerro Quema (drill program underway), and the acquisition of South Railroad where we spent approximately \$2.3 million on exploration and permitting activities after the acquisition. - During Q2 2022, we recorded a one-time charge of \$13.2 million as a result of early repayment of the project loan.
 See discussion under "Other Expenses" in section "SUMMARY OF QUARTERLY RESULTS", above.

-COMPARISON TO SAME QUARTER LAST YEAR (Q2/2021)
+COMPARISON TO SAME QUARTER LAST YEAR (Q3 2022 vs Q3 2021)

-- No revenues or cost of sales in Q2-2021 as the mine was still under construction. - The increase in general and administrative costs over Q2/2021 was driven primarily by an increase in salaries and wages, which was driven by increased number of personnel and their related benefits and payroll taxes. - In Q2-2021 the Company was active in preparing the updated pre-feasibility study for Cerro Quema which was cost and labour intensive.
+- No revenues or cost of sales in Q3 2021 as the mine was still under construction. - The increase in general and administrative costs over Q3 2021 was driven primarily by an increase in salaries and wages (which was driven by increased number of personnel and their related benefits and payroll taxes) and administrative costs.